Last week I returned from a weeklong trip to Cancun. When friends asked me if the trip was for work or vacation, my answer was yes, and yes.

 I’ll be putting much of what I learned at the conference to work here on this site as well as sharing everything I learned with those of you who couldn’t attend in the weeks to come.

-But if you heard about the conference and were on the fence about going this year, I highly encourage you to consider it for next year.
+If you heard about the conference and were on the fence about going this year, I highly encourage you to consider it for next year.
 There were so many positives about this experience, like:

 - Being a part of an intimate group.
 Our group for 2015 was small, but I predict it will grow by leaps and bounds as word gets out about the value of this experience.
 Having a small group was instrumental in developing some great and I expect long-lasting relationships.
 Hi guys!!!